Google sent a survey that indicates that it is looking towards charging a monthly subscription for Google My Business features.

 “Google performs a background check on your business, and shows this to customers to build trust in your business.”

 What is the purpose?
-Google is looking to instill confidence in your company.
+Google is looking to instil confidence in your company.
 While I can see a benefit for being verified by trade associations and have those on your profile, most of these organisations require a yearly membership.
 For small businesses it’s already an outlay, to have them proudly displayed on your GMB and having to pay again to use the logos feels a bit of a slap in the face to the small business.

 Getting ‘Google Background Verified’ could be good or bad.
 It depends on how they implement, and if this has any effect on your natural ranking on Google.